jodiekurnia/mybot-master/README.md

 # mybot-master
- Need to Run on Ubuntu 16.04
+ Need to Run on Ubuntu 16.04 \n
  Storage >50GB